danielruffolodeveloper/Express_PostgreSQL_Dockerized/README.md

 - Clone this repo
 - run `docker-compose build` to build the images defined
 - run `docker-compose run notebook npm run migrate` to run the sequelize sync
-- run `docker-compose up` to start the Postgres and node containers
+- run `docker-compose up` to start the Postgre and node containers
 - navigate to `localhost:3000` to hit the base route of the application

 To create a note, Use a tool such as Insomnia or Postman to make a PUT request to: